pmjones/adr/original-renamed.md

             _comments.html.php
             _comments.json.php

 A typical _Controller_ class in MVC might look something like the following.
-Note that there are multiple actions within the _Controller_ class, and that the action method deals with the response headers.
+Note that there are multiple actions within the _Controller_ class, and the action method deals with the response headers.

 ```php
 <?php